chinoio/chino-python/README.md

 passing your `customer_id` and `customer_key`

-this will give you access to the methods:
+this will give you access to the methods.

 ### Init